Uriasej/Humanities-Notes/2nd Semester/Chapter-8/Chapter-8.md

 * The standard price of admission for all London theaters during the time of Richard Burbage was on penny.

 * The Globe was most closely associated with Lord Chamberlain's players and with William Shakespeare.

+* Hamlet is considered a "revenge play."

+* Hans Holbein the Younger painted a portrait of England's King Henry VIII dressed in the clothes he wore when he married Anne of Cleves.